OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 ## 🧭 Culture and Leadership

-- I collaborate on technical direction within already-defined projects.
+- I collaborate on and occasionally lead technical direction within already-defined projects.
 - I continuously maintain and improve quality across the stack.
 - I am willing to take on the necessary and unglamorous work needed to get things done.
 - I take responsibility for my own mistakes and learn from the mistakes of others.